Arris-Composites/ODB2VTK/README.md

 ODB2VTK also extracts all the historyOutput in the odb file and write them into a CSV file which can be opened by ParaView to have a line chart view.

 ## Naming convention
 You can find the pattern for output file in the WriteVTUFile method.
-As different frames will produce different results.
-The output file name must include frame number to avoid name clash.
+As different frames will produce different results, the output file name must include frame number to avoid name clash.
 The current setting is to append "_stepName_frameNumber" at the end of odb file.

 ## Resources
 Abaqus Scripting Reference Manual